-COVID-19 Update: All sessions have moved to online therapy.
+COVID-19 Update: All sessions are taking place via telehealth.
 You may be a good fit for my practice if you are seeking therapy for trauma or pregnancy/postpartum-related mental health concerns.

 ANNA FINEBERG, PHD